This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-By leveraging the fact that the addresses of static variables in different template instantiations are also different, we can easily map types to unique values (addresses).
+By leveraging the characteristic that static variable addresses of different template instantiations are also different, we can easily map types to unique values (addresses).

 value -> type

 How do we map values back to types?
-Consider using straightforward template specialization.
+Consider using naive template specialization:

 template <meta_value value>